raythurman2386/Notes/LambdaNotes/JavaScript Fundamentals/JS1.md

             Object.values() -> Gives us an array of all the objects values

             Object.entries() -> Gives us an array of the objects key/value pairs as a tuple

+Arrays
+    Arrays are just a special type of object.
+WHat makes them special is their ability to store ordered values.
+    Arrays have special 0 based indexing.

+    You can access any item in an array by selecting the array, use square brackets and select which index you want to reference.

+    const hogwarts = ['Harry', 'Hermione', 'Ron'];
+    hogwarts[0] === 'Harry';
+    hogwarts[1] === 'Hermione';
+    hogwarts[2] === 'Ron';

+    add an item to the end of an array with .push() howarts.push('Dumbledore') -> ['Harry', 'Hermione', 'Ron', 'Dumbledore']

+    add an item to the beginning with .unshift() hogwarts.unshift('Snape') -> ['Snape', 'Harry', 'Hermione', 'Ron', 'Dumbledore']

+    then you can remove from the end with .pop() and remove from the beginning with .shift()